ArtesOscuras/Lists/README.md

 Common.txt - Small list for fuzzing purpose.
 Extracted from Seclists

-Directory - Famous Directory.2.3.medium originally from Dirbuster, commontly used for fuzzing directoryes.
+Directory - Famous directory-list-2.3-medium.txt originally from Dirbuster, commontly used for fuzzing directoryes.
 A little bit old (2007).
 Extracted from Seclists.

+Directory-big - directory-list-2.3-big.txt, extracted from Seclists.

 Subdomains - Common used list for fuzzing subdomains.
 Extracted from seclists